kpdudek/Quadrotor_Thrust_Analysis/README.md

 git clone --recursive <project url>
 ```

-### Now we will setup the ULOG converter:
+### Now we will setup the dependencies:
-First we need some dependencies
+First we need to setup the python enviornment:
 ```
 ~$ sudo apt-get install python-setuptools
 ~$ sudo apt-get install python-dev